isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/How to Donate CDC Vouchers 2025.md

 <p>From 1 December 2025 until 31 January 2026, Singaporean households may
 pledge to donate their unspent CDC Vouchers 2025 (January) and CDC Vouchers 2025 (May) to a participating Institution of Public Character (IPC) of the CDC Vouchers donation campaign.
-The CDC vouchers would be donated to the charity in cash value instead of vouchers.
+The CDC Vouchers would be donated to the charity in cash value instead of vouchers.
 Tax deduction may be provided by respective IPC, depending on the respective IPC’s policy on issuance of tax deduction, which will be reflected in the Year of Assessment 2027.</p>